Research and knowledge exchange

 Information Classification and Handling

-The University’s Information Classification and Handling Policy and Information Classification and Handling Matrix provides a framework for safeguarding University information.
+The University’s Information Classification and Handling Policy provides a framework for safeguarding University information.

 The policy applies to all information handled by the University, both internally and externally, and whether held electronically or physically.

-Anyone who is responsible for information or handles information must ensure that it is classified using one of the following categories, based on a risk assessment of its sensitivity or value:
+Anyone who is responsible for information or handles information must ensure that it is classified correctly based on a risk assessment of its sensitivity.
+In general, examples of ‘Sensitive’ information include commercial information, research data, special categories of personal data, or information relating to contractual or legal obligations

-If you have any queries about the Policy or Matrix, or how it applies to the information you handle, then please contact the Information Management Team for guidance.
+If you have any queries about the Policy, or how it applies to the information you handle, then please contact the Information Management Team for guidance.

 Insurance - In order to be covered under the University's insurance your research requires approval by an SREO or C-REC.
 More information on insurance, including the public liability insurance certificate can be found on the University’s Finance Division Insurance webpage.